Is Ice Water Bad for You? Understanding the Risks and Benefits

 Metabolism and energy levels

-You may have heard that drinking cold water burns more calories because the body works to heat it up, a process called thermogenesis.
+You may have heard that drinking cold water burns more calories because the body works to heat it up through a process called thermogenesis.
 While the effects are minimal, cold water keeps you hydrated and may indirectly help you lose weight by reducing sugar intake and keeping you more satisfied between meals.

 Encouraging better hydration